Featured Guides

 IOP Publishing's Duplicate Review Checker processed half a million reviewer reports and found nearly 2,500 cases of suspicious duplication.
 PLOS flagged 55 articles.
 Here is what review mill fraud means for medical authors and how to protect your submissions.

-Best Neurosurgery Journals 2026: IF, Volume & Timing
+Best Neurosurgery Journals 2026: Score, Volume & Timing

-Compare neurosurgery journals by Impact Factor 2026, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.
+Compare neurosurgery journals by 2026 Journal Metrics Score, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.

-Best Ophthalmology Journals 2026: IF, Volume & Timing
+Best Ophthalmology Journals 2026: Score, Volume & Timing

-Compare ophthalmology journals by Impact Factor 2026, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.
+Compare ophthalmology journals by 2026 Journal Metrics Score, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.

-Best Bioinformatics Journals 2026: IF, Volume & Timing
+Best Bioinformatics Journals 2026: Score, Volume & Timing

-Compare bioinformatics journals by Impact Factor 2026, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.
+Compare bioinformatics journals by 2026 Journal Metrics Score, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.

-Best Pediatrics Journals 2026: IF, Volume & Timing
+Best Pediatrics Journals 2026: Score, Volume & Timing

-Compare pediatrics journals by Impact Factor 2026, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.
+Compare pediatrics journals by 2026 Journal Metrics Score, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.

-Best Cell Biology Journals 2026: IF, Volume & Timing
+Best Cell Biology Journals 2026: Score, Volume & Timing

-Compare cell biology journals by Impact Factor 2026, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.
+Compare cell biology journals by 2026 Journal Metrics Score, 2025 publication volume, submission-to-acceptance timing, and manuscript fit.

 NIH Foreign Co-Author Rules and Publications: What Researchers Need to Know in 2026